cpp-linter/cpp-linter-action/README.md

 - **Description**: Set this option to false to analyze any source files in the repo.
 - Default: true
+- NOTE: The `GITHUB_TOKEN` should be supplied when running on a private repository with this option enabled, otherwise the runner does not not have the privilege to list changed files for an event.
+See [Authenticating with the GITHUB_TOKEN](https://docs.github.com/en/actions/reference/authentication-in-a-workflow)

 #### `ignore`